 Kellan felt his pale cheeks redden.
 "Tristan?"

 "Hm?"
 Tristan asked, studying his face calmly, waiting ever patiently.
 Kellan had no idea where the patience his boyfriend usually displayed for him had come from.
-The man certainly hadn't had any when he was a senior in high school.
-Apparently, the Art Institute in Chicago had a good effect on him.
+The man certainly hadn't had any when they'd first met.
+Apparently, leaving to attend the Art Institute in Chicago had a good effect on him.

 "Never mind," Kellan said finally, exhaling harshly.
 Dammit, why wasn't his voice cooperating?